 INTRODUCTION TO THE UPPER HOUSE

 Redefining boutique city hotels, The Upper House, designed by local Hong Kong designer Andre Fu, combines the comforts of a well-designed home with the amenities of a world-class hotel, by creating “a haven of calm and quiet taste”.

-Date of stay: March 2015, with annual re-visits
+Date of stay: Latest stay in June 2020, with frequent annual revisits

 Enjoy exclusive Virtuoso benefits when you book this resort.
 Email firstname.lastname@example.org